UHM-ShaneB/UHM-ShaneB.github.io/essays/Is-JavaScript-Better-Than-Java.md

 ---
 ## A new experience

-Before I started learning about JavaScript the only other programming language I knew was Java.
-So learning the basics of JavaScript wasn’t too difficult.
+Before I started learning about JavaScript the only programming language I was familiar with was Java.
+I've tried coding in c++ and this other language called lua but it has been so long since I even touched those languages.
+However, I still stuck with my Java coding so learning the basics of JavaScript wasn’t too difficult.
 There was a lot to remember but thankfully a lot of the syntax was very similar to Java like if-else and loops.
 They do have their differences but do those differences make JavaScript better than Java?

 ## Java is too complicated